sockduct/Presentations/Unicode/README.md

 When I'd run into these issues, I couldn't find anyone who seems to be a Unicode or character encoding expert.
 The answers I'd get were along the lines of you found a solution so don't worry about it.
 As this was less than satisfying to me I decided to create this presentation to get my head around Unicode and character encoding.
 I hope you like it.
 Feel free to leave a comment or open an issue if you see something wrong/missing.

+## Notes on presentation files

+* The .pptx file was created in Microsoft PowerPoint 2013 albeit using an old template file
+  * This version has the speaker notes
+  * Annoyingly though, the embedded hyperlinks (i.e., in the Reference slides) aren't clickable.
+Instead, you have to "right-click" and select Open Hyperlink.
+* The .pdf file was exported from PowerPoint 2013
+  * This version has clickable hyperlinks but unfortunately no speaker notes
+  * It is possible to export a full page PDF which includes the speaker notes.
+However, the template I'm using has a bunch of cruft that it puts in there.
+In order to publish this version of the slides I'd have to do some cleanup.
+Perhaps in the future...